Second-Order Non-Convex Optimization for Constrained Fixed-Structure Static Output Feedback Controller Synthesis: Preliminaries

-After the gradient of the cost function with respect to the controller gain matrix is obtained, we consider the linear equality constraints for the desired controller structure.
-We hope that the gradient of the cost function with respect to the controller gain matrix with constraints is as close as possible to the gradient without constraint, which can be formulated as an optimization problem, where
+After the gradient of the cost function with respect to the controller gain matrix is obtained, we can consider the linear equality constraints for the desired controller structure by using the gradient projection method.